 You googled “clinical trials near me” and came up with nothing?
 Don’t worry, because DoNotPay has got you covered.
 The best way to find clinical trials without spending countless hours on Google is DoNotPay.

-Access our app in your web browser and follow the simple instructions listed below:
+Access our app in your and follow the simple instructions listed below:

 - Log in to your account